Breaking the Cycle of Poverty

 Crisis and Vulnerability

-People often will often come to The Salvation Army in crisis (stage 1), requiring assistance with basic needs such as clothing, food, or shelter.
+People will often come to The Salvation Army in crisis (stage 1), requiring assistance with basic needs such as clothing, food, or shelter.
 With basic assistance many move from crisis to vulnerability (stage 2), as the initial crisis is alleviated, but often they return, repeating over and over again in the cycle of recidivism.
 This cycle is costly to them and the organizations that provide social supports.
 In fact, The Bridgespan Group found that the cycle of crisis and vulnerability is one of the least diagnosed and costliest areas across the social services sector.

 Increasing stability (stage 3) is the focus of the Pathway of Hope approach.
 To break the cycle of recidivism we partner with individuals and families to develop a customized plan and take action to address root cause issues and barriers.
 Increasing stability is only possible through effective use of both internal resources, and in partnership with other community agencies and stakeholders.